U.S. Stocks Rise to End Turbulent 2018

 "As long as they keep talking, that is positive for the market," said Geoffrey Yu, head of the London investment office at UBS Wealth Management.
 "After a few tumultuous weeks, the market is welcoming some stability."

-Still, Mr. Yu said that major challenges remain for markets in 2019.
-"It will be another volatile year," he said.

-Trade frictions have been a major factor behind the year's increased stock market volatility, along with worries over the worsening outlook for the global economy and uncertainty surrounding the unwinding of the Federal Reserve's easy-money policies.
-More recently, a U.S. government shutdown that appears likely to stretch into January has added to investors' concerns.
+Still, even with the day's gains, the three major U.S. indexes are poised to end the year lower.
+Stocks suffered a bruising stretch of losses in the final months of 2018 as investors grew increasingly pessimistic about the outlook for global growth and grappled with anxieties about the unwinding of the Federal Reserve's easy-money policies.

+More recently, sparring between lawmakers led to a government shutdown that looks likely to stretch on into the new year.

-All that has led to dizzying moves for stock markets, which sold off early in the year, then rose to records in the fall only to drop sharply in recent weeks.
-Last week, U.S. stocks posted their worst-ever Christmas Eve selloff before then logging their biggest one-day point gain on record.
+Last week, U.S. stocks posted their worst-ever Christmas Eve selloff, then logged their biggest one-day point gain on record.

-Most global stock markets are down for the year, with the Dow industrials losing around 6%, Stoxx Europe 600 shedding 13% and Japan's Nikkei Stock Average falling 12%.
+Most global stock indexes are down for the year, with the Dow industrials losing around 6%, Stoxx Europe 600 shedding 13% and Japan's Nikkei Stock Average falling 12%.

 The heightened volatility spared no asset class.
-Oil prices gyrated, tumbling sharply in recent weeks after hitting multiyear highs in October.

-On Monday, Brent crude, the global price benchmark, was up 2.5%.
-Still, crude ends the year down almost a fifth as U.S. production climbed to record highs and supplies of crude have risen around the world.
+Oil prices hit multiyear highs in October, only to tumble in the fourth quarter as investors grew increasingly worried about a potential supply glut.

+U.S. crude oil fell 0.8% on Monday, deepening losses that have taken it down around 25% for the year.

 "Don't underestimate shale producers and the wider U.S. oil industry in general," analysts at consulting firm JBC Energy said in a note to clients.
 "U.S. oil production will have grown by a massive 2-plus million barrels a day" this year.

+With losses hitting markets from stocks to commodities to bonds, many investors say they have reined in their optimism heading into the new year.
+That is especially true with data suggesting that growth around the world is starting to falter.

-Meanwhile, data on Monday indicated China's manufacturing sector contracted in December, hitting its lowest level in nearly three years.
+A report Monday showed China's manufacturing sector contracted in December, with a gauge of factory activity hitting its lowest level in nearly three years.

-The official manufacturing purchasing managers index unexpectedly fell to 49.4 in December from 50.0 in November, data from the National Bureau of Statistics showed Monday.
-The result was the lowest since February 2016 and fell short of the forecasts of many economists.
+The official manufacturing purchasing managers index declined to 49.4 in December from 50.0 in November, data from the National Bureau of Statistics showed, falling short of the forecasts of many economists.

 "The broad-based PMI decline implies higher economic downward pressure" in China, economists at Citigroup said in a note to clients.